API-Load-Testing/advance-require/README.md

-# require-admin
+# advance-require
 a customized version of require, used to override Nodes require() method, providing administrative access